arrunzo/apprendeneolatino/docs/lessons/3-articles/uses-articles.md

 | Stèfano ha cane? | Does Stèfano have a dog? |
 | Hao appontamènto vèneres. | I have an appointment on Friday. |

+The concept exists in Portuguese, but it is apparently less widespread than in Spanish.
+In practice, Spanish tends to omit indefinite articles that would be present in other languages.
+One example of this is in fixed phrases (ex: "Es broma").

 #### 2. The Indefinite Adjectives “Altro” and “Tale”
 Romance languages of the Iberian peninsula (Spanish, Portuguese and Catalan) and Romanian omit the indefinite article, whereas languages like French and Italian include the indefinite article.
 In the case of “tale”, it is in the sense of similarity.